kaotickj/K-Sploit/README.md

 #### Payloads

 Use the payloads menu to quickly and easily craft metasploit payloads for a wide variety of targets.
-Payload options for meterpreter, windows x86/x64, linux x86/x64, mac/osx, android, and python.
+Payload options for  windows x86/x64, linux x86/x64, mac/osx, android, and python.

 #### Windows Executable Payload Injection: